billsanto/simple_message/README.md

 ## Slack Configuration

 These are the recommended steps to get your Slack credentials set up.
 You need to create an "app" with appropriate permissions, a Slack API token, and a channel id to send messages.
-1. Go to https://api.slack.com/apps and click the [Create New App] button ()
+1. Go to https://api.slack.com/apps and click the [Create New App] button.
-   1. Choose [From Scratch]
+   1. Choose [From Scratch].
    2. Choose a name for your app.
 It can be changed later on the Slack API page under Features/App Home/Your App's Presence in Slack.
    3. Select from the dropdown menu to pick a workspace for your app.
 If you don't have a workspace, log into Slack and create one first.
    4. Upon completion of the last step, scroll down the page to the Building Apps for Slack section and click [Install your app], then click [permission scope].